Vaginal Yeast Infections: Prevention and Treatment

 Prevention and Treatment of VVC

-In order to help prevent vaginal yeast infections, women should:
+In order to help prevent vaginal yeast infections, women should follow these steps:

 - Maintain good vaginal hygiene